How will I support myself financially?

-If you have very extenuating reasons why you cannot work during an interruption of study and you are not entitled to any other income, Student Finance England has discretion to continue to pay you Student Finance even though you are interrupting your studies.
-An example of this might be someone who interrupts for health reasons, and who will be applying for welfare benefits, but there will be a delay in these being processed, and in the meantime they have no income to pay for their essential costs of living.
+If you interrupt during an academic year and you have extenuating reasons why you cannot work during an interruption of study and are not entitled to any other income, Student Finance England has discretion to continue to pay your Student Finance even though you are interrupting your studies.
+We understand that they can only consider this for the remainder of the academic year in which you interrupt.
+An example of this might be someone who interrupts for health reasons and who will be applying for welfare benefits, but until these are awarded or if payments are delayed, they have no income to pay for their essential costs of living.
 However, SFE can make discretionary payments in circumstances other than ill health.
 For example, if you have dependents to support then it may be worth applying for discretionary funding.

 How do I apply for discretionary Student Finance?

 In assessing an application for discretionary Student Finance, SFE should consider each case on its own merits.
 SFE should consider the reasons why you have interrupted, how long you are interrupting for, what financial hardship you may experience if you don’t receive any Student Finance, and whether this might mean that you are not able to resume your studies in the future.

 To help you apply for discretionary Student Finance England has produced a Financial Hardship Confirmation Form.
 It asks for information about your income, expenses and debts.
 There is also a blank page on the form for you to explain to SFE why you have had to interrupt, and why you are now unable to work or to access any alternative income.